Why Chelsea are ready to spend big on Lyon's deadly Dembele | Goal.com

 The 23-year-old is seen as a natural heir to Olivier Giroud and Michy Batshuayi, who have failed to win the trust of the former England midfielder, whose own nous in front of goal distinguished him as one of his generation’s outstanding players.

-Now he is seeking a talent of similar scoring talent, albeit in a more advanced position in a bid to cement the Blues’ place in the top four of the Premier League table.
+Now he is seeking a talent of similar scoring prowess, albeit in a more advanced position in a bid to cement the Blues’ place in the top four of the Premier League table.

-With 10 goals in 18 Ligue 1 appearances this season, and 21 over the calendar year of 2019, the 23-year-old Dembele ticks that box.
+With 10 goals in 18 Ligue 1 appearances this season, and 21 over the calendar year of 2019, Dembele ticks that box.

 He may not quite fit the mould of young local talent that Lampard has promoted since arriving in the summer from Derby, but the Frenchman has a history steeped in British football, strongly flavouring his game with the archetypal attributes of a stereotypical centre forward.

-After choosing to leave PSG in 2012 after eight years in the youth academy of his hometown club because of a lack of obvious route into the first team, he took the bold step of moving to Fulham as a 16-year-old.
+After choosing to leave PSG in 2012 after eight years in the youth academy of his hometown club - because of a lack of an obvious route into the first team - he took the bold step of moving to Fulham as a 16-year-old.
 At Craven Cottage he crafted his game before moving north to Celtic, where he enhanced his reputation further and notably caught the eye in a 3-3 Champions League draw with Manchester City.

 Dembele might have taken a step up with each of his moves, but he has met the challenges that each has provided impressively and has increased his goals-to-game ratio in the process.